 Gladstone, Joe*, Emily Garbinsky*, Jenny Olson* & Hristina Nikolova.
 Love, Lies and Money: Developing a Scale of Financial Infidelity for Romantic Relationships.
-Revise and Resubmit at Journal of Consumer Research.
+Revise and Resubmit at Journal of Consumer Research (3rd round).

 Kappes, Heather, Joe Gladstone & Hal Herschfield.
 The Signal Value of Wealth.
-Revise and Resubmit at Journal of Consumer Research.
+Revise and Resubmit at Journal of Consumer Research (3rd round).

 Gladstone, Joe & Sandra Matz.
 Matching Incentives to Employee Personality: A Field Experiment with Salespeople.
 Revise and Resubmit at Organizational Behavior and Human Decision Processes.